 Current students at schools without an participating amateur radio club may compete under their own callsign.
 Points will apply as a club station.

-Be sure to check out the "Rules" page linked at the top for more details on the Collegiate QSO Party.
+Be sure to check out the "Info Packet" PDF linked above for rules and more details on the Collegiate QSO Party.

 Contact firstname.lastname@example.org and email@example.com with any questions!